hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 - A Modal blocks the user from progressing further in a feature (Fig 1.0), forcing them to take action or make a decision.
 - A Flyout extends or "branches" off from the main flow to add detail and highlight secondary features and functions (Fig 1.1).
-- Rather than blocking the user from continuing down a certain path, a Flyout enhances and adds and detail to the primary path to aid in the completion of a function.
+- Rather than blocking the user from continuing down a certain path, a Flyout enhances and adds detail to the primary path to aid in the completion of a function.

 **Fig. 1.0:** Hierarchy representation of a Modal blocking the user progression through a flow.